dart-archive/vm_service_drivers/dart/tool/service_undocumented.md

   //   ServiceUnregistered
   String method [optional];

-  // The alias of the registred service.
+  // The alias of the registered service.
   //
   // This is provided for the event kinds:
   //   ServiceRegistered